The Bluesound Node 2i Music Streamer. Worthy of use in a HIGH END Audio System?

 First track with a modded Sonos and stock Bluesound 2i.

 I cued up “Peninsula” from Tom Adams (Spotify) and with my Sonos the sound was rich, very full, had huge side to side soundstage, was very holographic and leaned neutral when it came to sound, not too warm, not too bright but right in the middle yet if I was listening very critically there was a slight “artificial” sound to the edges of notes.
-With the Bluesound Node 2i I was getting a similar but NOT the same sound, and in reality, that’s how it should be.
+With the Bluesound Node 2i I was getting a similar but not quite the same sound, and in reality, that’s how it should be.
 I am only using these devices as a streamer, bypassing the internal dac and feeing the 1’s and 0’s into my DAC where it then processes the sound and delivers it to the pre amp, amp and then my speakers.